We know choosing handwritten fonts can be time-consuming. There are some very nice handwritten ones. Some are even quite readable 🙂

-However to use untypical font requires extra effort.
-You need to download and install them separately for each computer where you work with PowerPoint or embed in PPTX files (which can be tricky, read postscriptum).
+However, to use the untypical font requires extra effort.
+You need to download and install them separately for each computer where you work with PowerPoint or embed in PPTX files (which can be tricky, read postscript).

 Anyway, the visual result can be worth the effort.